bluemutheu/bluemutheu/README.md

 - 🌟 Checkout my technical articles on the [Section Engineering Website](https://www.section.io/engineering-education/authors/diana-mutheu/)
 - 🌱 I’m currently learning deep learning and computer visioning
 - 👯 I’m looking to collaborate on data-driven projects that impact the SDGs
-- 🤔 I’m looking for datasets in the Health Industry. (an update, checkout [Cema](https://cema.africa/), for some Kenayn datasets, you're welcome 😄)
+- 🤔 I’m looking for datasets in the Health Industry. (an update, checkout [Cema](https://cema.africa/), for some Kenyan datasets, you're welcome 😄)

 <div align="center">